deeplearning4j/deeplearning4j/spark.md

 Note that you can use multiple gpus AND cudnn with spark.
 The most difficult part of this will be cluster setup though.
 It is *not* dl4j's responsibility beyond being a spark job.

+If you have not run JVM based spark jobs before, we recommend [building an uber jar using the maven shade plugin](https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/pom.xml#L140) .

+The rest of this page covers the details for running a spark job including how to customize the spark job and how to use the spark interface for dl4j.

 ## <a name="overview">Overview</a>